ycao56/homebridge-docker/README.md

 ### 3. Start Container

-After your plugins have been configured, you can launch the Docker container.
+Once the plugins have been set up, the Docker container is ready to launch.

 ![Launch container.](https://raw.githubusercontent.com/marcoraddatz/homebridge-docker/master/doc/docker-2.png)